abdennebi/cloud-native-tools/README.md

 ## Software Supply Chain Security
 - [Chain-bench](https://github.com/aquasecurity/chain-bench): Chain-bench is an open-source tool for auditing your software supply chain stack for security compliance based on a new CIS Software Supply Chain benchmark.
+- [Kubeclarity](https://github.com/openclarity/kubeclarity): KubeClarity is a tool for detection and management of Software Bill Of Materials (SBOM) and vulnerabilities of container images and filesystems.
+It scans both runtime K8s clusters and CI/CD pipelines for enhanced software supply chain security.

 ## Chaos Engineering
 - [kube-monkey](https://github.com/asobti/kube-monkey): An implementation of Netflix's Chaos Monkey for Kubernetes clusters